KDanielson05/data-science-SP25/challenges/c10-islands-pt2-assignment.md

 *Observations*

-- As illustrated by the anova test there is no statistically significant difference in `Worth` between farmer `Type`.
+- As illustrated by the ANOVA test there is no statistically significant difference in `Worth` between farmer `Type`.
 The F-value is 0.169 showing very little difference between group means compared to the variation within groups.
-The p-value of 0.953 shows there is no statistical significance between `Type` and `Worth`.
+When looking back at the null hypothesis (“There is no statistical difference between the `Worth` in various farming `Type`s in Helvig.”), we fail to reject it.
+This is because when referencing the p-value of 0.953, there is no evidence of a (statistically) significant difference between `Type` and `Worth` between the different farming types on Helvig.
 - While there is not a statistically significant difference between farming-type median net `Worth`s, there is a trend in the median earnings.
 Oat farming generally has the lowest median `Worth` – coming